 The answer to all of these things is simple: Definitely not . . . as long as you plan properly!

 I know that money is what most people get hung up on, so let’s dive in.
 Grab a notepad, find your favorite chilling spot, and get comfortable . . . today we’re discussing my TOP 3 WAYS TO SAVE MONEY ON YOUR WORKING HOLIDAY!

-I did all of my trip-planning right here at this sweet little hammock spot.
-I miss that Seattle view <3
+I did all of my trip-planning right here in this hammock on the balcony of my Central District townhouse.
+Nothing beats that Seattle view <3

 1. Travel Rewards Credit Cards

 During a Thanksgiving gathering in 2016, my cousin told me all about her vacation to South Korea, and how she spent ZERO DOLLARS on her round-trip flights.

 For years prior, she had been using a credit card that awarded TRAVEL POINTS for all purchases, and she’d saved up enough of these points to redeem for a round-trip flight to the other side of the world.
 Crazy, right?